 "There’s not a day that goes by that I am not thankful that I was able to get that treatment, but there’s also not a day that goes by that I think I wish I had found this earlier," said Mooney.

 Screening, he believes, could have been life changing for him.
-"My cancer had progressed to a point where I had to undergo really extensive treatment to save my life."
+"My cancer had progressed to a point where I had to undergo really extensive treatments to save my life."

 Each year, more than 55,000 Americans are diagnosed with head, neck and oral cancers.
 The majority of them are caused by tobacco use, excessive alcohol consumption or ultraviolet (UV) light exposure.
 And with the recent increase in oral cancer diagnoses related to human papillomavirus (HPV) infections, early detection is now more important than ever.

 Physicians at Moffitt recommend performing an examination of a patient’s head, neck and throat as part of an annual physical exam, as well as an oral exam during a semiannual visit to the dentist.
-You should see a doctor as soon as possible if you are experiencing the following symptoms:
+Anyone should see a doctor as soon as possible if experiencing the following symptoms: